 Despite the growing importance of higher education, many state governments have cut funding for colleges and universities over the past decade.
 As federal grants have grown slowly or remained stagnant, more students have had to take out larger loans to pay for college.
-More than two-thirds of students now borrow to pay for college, and their average debt more than doubled between 1993 and 2004.2 much debt to manageably repay on a starting teacher's or social worker's salary.3 High student debt also can determine whether or when to buy a house, marry or start a family.4 In the worst cases, high debt can lead to default, ruined credit, and wage garnishment that can take decades to resolve.
+More than twothirds of students now borrow to pay for college, and their average debt more than doubled between 1993 and 2004.2 college borrowers, for example, have too much debt to manageably repay on a starting teacher's or social worker's salary.3 High student debt also can determine whether or when to buy a house, marry or start a family.4 In the worst cases, high debt can lead to default, ruined credit, and wage garnishment that can take decades to resolve.

 Student debt can affect a graduate's post-college opportunities.
-Many college borrowers, for example, have too
+Many